Rangers vs. Yankees Player Props Betting Odds

-Gleyber Torres and Marcus Semien are two of the players with prop bets available when the New York Yankees and the Texas Rangers square off at Yankee Stadium on Friday (at 7:05 PM ET).
+Player prop bet options for Marcus Semien, Gleyber Torres and others are available when the Texas Rangers visit the New York Yankees at Yankee Stadium on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!